bokoo/llama3-lora-finetune/README.md

 ## How to Use

-1. **Download the Base Model:** The script `download_llama.py` fetches the Llama-3.2-3B model from Hugging Face.
-2. **Generate Training Data:** The `log_generator.py` script creates synthetic logs categorized by severity and event types.
+1. **Generate Training Data:** The `log_generator.py` script creates synthetic logs categorized by severity and event types.
-3. **Fine-Tune the Model:** Run `train.py` to train the model using LoRA for efficient parameter updates.
+2. **Fine-Tune the Model:** Run `train.py` to train the model using LoRA for efficient parameter updates.
-4. **Generate Predictions:** Run `inference.py` to generate log explanation for input specified in `inference_input.txt`.
+3. **Generate Predictions:** Run `inference.py` to generate log explanation for input specified in `inference_input.txt`.
 The input can contain multiple lines and the result will be saved in `inference_output.txt`
 4. **Generate Base LLama Model Prediciton:** Run `base_model_inference.py` to generate log explanation for input specified in `inference_input.txt`.
 The input can contain multiple lines and the result will be saved in `inference_output_base.txt`

 ## Training Process & Comparison